Rath Melsigi

-Rath Melsigi was an Anglo-Saxon monastery in Ireland.
+Rath Melsigi was a monastery in Ireland which trained Anglo-Saxon monks.
 A number of monks who studied there were active in the Anglo-Saxon mission on the continent.
 The monastery also developed a style of script that may have influenced the writers of the Book of Durrow.

 Overview

-A number of ecclesiastical settlements were established 7th century Ireland that accommodated European monks, in particular Anglo-Saxon monks.
+A number of ecclesiastical settlements were established in 7th century Ireland that accommodated European monks, in particular Anglo-Saxon monks.
 Around 668 Bishop Colman, resigned his see at Lindisfarne, and returned to Ireland.
 Less than three years later he erected an abbey in County Mayo, exclusively for the English monks in Mayo, subsequently known as Maigh Eo na Saxain ("Mayo of the Saxons").

 Other monasteries for Saxon monks include: